When you mention attention grabbers or attention getters, the first thing most people think of is school.

-Video quality and graphic quality
+Video quality and graphics quality

 When it comes to cameras, today most of them have high resolution so this shouldn’t be much of an issue.
 Still, I have noticed videos that are so low in quality that it is hard to watch them.

-Explainer videos and other forms of videos that are heavily reliant on visuals have to have a good crew working on them.
+Explainer videos and other forms of video that are heavily reliant on visuals have to have a good crew working on them.
 In this day and age when everyone has some technical knowledge, you need to be at least mediocre.

-Needless to say, if you have good skill and you’ve shown it within video, you are more likely to grab people’s attention and make them sit through the entire video no matter what.
+Needless to say, if you have good skill and you’ve shown it within a video, you are more likely to grab people’s attention and make them sit through the entire video no matter what.

 Having a well-focused goal

 People tend to leave videos after a minute or two.
-It is really hard to retain their focus especially if you have a longer content.
+It is really hard to retain their focus especially if you have longer content.
 Even though they might click on your link due to a nice title and thumbnail, the biggest challenge is to keep them in place until the end.

 - Always bring up a point; avoid meaningless sentences and anything else that dilutes content